Kakamega Forest Reserve

 Bird Watching

-Bird watching in Kakamega Forest is a popular activity due to its designation as one of the Important Bird Areas (IBA) with over 330 bird species.
+Bird watching in Kakamega Forest is a popular activity due to its designation as an Important Bird Area (IBA) and its over 330 bird species.
 Bird watchers can expect to see species such as Ansorge’s Greenbul, Blue-headed Bee-eater, and Turner’s Eremomela, among many other forest birds.
 Bird-watching tours typically start early, around 6:30 AM, to take advantage of the peak activity period for birds.

 Village Walks

-Village walks provide a cultural experience by visiting the Luyhia community and local markets around the forest.
+Village walks offer a cultural experience, including visits to the Luyhia community and local markets around the forest.
 Visitors can see traditional thatched community bandas, community homestays, and Indigenous vegetables.
 These walks offer insights into community land cultivation and the daily lives of the local people.

 Traditional Performances

-Visitors can enjoy traditional performances by the local community, which showcase the rich cultural heritage of the region.
+Visitors can enjoy traditional performances by the local community, showcasing the region’s rich cultural heritage.
 These performances often include traditional music, dance, and storytelling, providing a deeper understanding of the local culture.

 Cottage Accommodation